marketgoo/badger-landing/blog/the-8-most-important-kpis-you-need-for-an-seo-report.md

 author: "Gustavo "
 draft: false
 date: 2023-02-10T15:12:27.525Z
-excerpt: |
+excerpt: >
   Understanding your data is one of the first steps to navigating the sea of data.
 Today, we'll dive into the most important KPIs you need to include in your SEO report.
 ---
 Measuring the performance of your SEO efforts is crucial.
 But with so many metrics to choose from, it can be overwhelming to know where to start.
 These KPIs can be easily tracked with Badger.
 Whether you're an agency, freelancer, or in-house marketer, this article will provide you with the essential KPIs you need to assess your SEO campaigns' success accurately.
 So, let's get started!

 ## Organic Traffic

 This KPI measures the traffic that comes to your website from organic search results.

 ![organic traffic](/img/blog/organic-traffic.webp "Organic Traffic SEO KPI")

  A high number of sessions can indicate that your SEO efforts are driving more organic traffic to your site.
-I usually

 ## **Bounce Rate**